quicwg/base-drafts/draft-ietf-quic-transport.md

 Each packet number space maintains separate acknowledgement state and separate ECN counts.
-Coalesced QUIC packets (see {{packet-coalesce}}) share the same IP header so the ECN counts are incremented once for each QUIC packet.
+Coalesced QUIC packets (see {{packet-coalesce}}) share the same IP header so the ECN counts are incremented once for each coalesced QUIC packet.

-For example, if one each of an Initial, Handshake, and 1-RTT QUIC packet are coalesced into a single UDP datagram, the ECN counts for all three packet number spaces will be incremented by one each.
+For example, if one each of an Initial, Handshake, and 1-RTT QUIC packet are coalesced into a single UDP datagram, the ECN counts for all three packet number spaces will be incremented by one each, based on the ECN field of the single IP header.

 ECN counts are only incremented when QUIC packets from the received IP packet are processed.
 As such, duplicate QUIC packets are not processed and